-For detailed descriptions of our courses, consult Course Offerings: http://french.utoronto.ca/undergraduate
+For detailed descriptions of our courses, consult Course Offerings on the webwite

-- All students need to familiarize themselves with Quercus (powered) by Canvas, which is U of T's Learning Management Engine (LME).
-The University of Toronto's Student Quercus Guide is available at: https://q.utoronto.ca/courses/46670/pages/student-guide - \ Auditing is not allowed in FSL courses including by students on waiting lists. - ✤ Native or fluent speakers of French are excluded from all FSL courses with the exception of those needing to improve their written and oral skills; these students may request permission from the Associate Chair of Undergraduate Studies to enroll in FSL442H1 or FSL443H1. - Electronic devices (laptops, tablets, electronic dictionaries, e-readers, etc.) are permitted for course purposes only.
+- ❖ All students need to familiarize themselves with Quercus (powered) by Canvas, which is U of T's Learning Management Engine (LME).
+The University of Toronto's Student Quercus Guide. - ❖ Auditing is not allowed in FSL courses including by students on waiting lists. - ❖ Native or fluent speakers of French are excluded from all FSL courses with the exception of those needing to improve their written and oral skills; these students may request permission from the Associate Chair of Undergraduate Studies to enroll in FSL442H1 or FSL443H1. - ❖ Electronic devices (laptops, tablets, electronic dictionaries, e-readers, etc.) are permitted for course purposes only.
 E-mailing, web surfing, chatting, cell phone calls or any other non-course- related activity disrupts the learning environment and discourages participation.
 Please note that during a test, all electronic devices must be turned off and put away.
 As per the University of Toronto's policy, possessing an electronic device during a test or an exam constitutes an academic offence.

-Following the Canadian Copyright Act, course materials (including tests) prepared by the course instructor are considered by UofT to be the instructor's intellectual property.
+❖ Following the Canadian Copyright Act, course materials (including tests) prepared by the course instructor are considered by UofT to be the instructor's intellectual property.
 Students may not record a lecture without the explicit consent of the instructor.
 It is also absolutely forbidden for a student to sell, publish or post on any website an instructor's lecture notes and other course materials.

-Assignments, tests, quizzes and overall assessment
+Assignments, tests, quizzes, and overall assessment